kevinburke/go-bindata/README.md

 - ByName is not public.

 - Some errors in file writes were unchecked, but are now checked.

+- File modes are stored in octal (0644) instead of nonsensical decimal (420)

 This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip